-Containers, Kubernetes and microservices form the foundation of a cloud-native architecture, but they’re not the only considerations.
+Containers, Kubernetes, and microservices form the foundation of a cloud-native architecture, but they’re not the only considerations.
 In fact, as I write this, the Cloud-Native Computing Foundation (CNCF) is considering adding a fourth pillar to their cloud-native requirements: the service mesh.
+A service mesh architecture for microservices makes sense, and in this blog, we explain why.

 What is a Service Mesh?